 Worker’s compensation has reimbursed patients for programs such as this in the past; this will be addressed on a case-by-case basis.
 Appropriate documentation of exercises/participation in the program will always be recorded and can be provided as needed.
 Patients can also be eligible for reimbursement via their flex spending HSA health insurance account.
 This too will be addressed and approved by each individual’s insurance on a case-by-case basis.

-The SNAP program will be held at our Kettle Point physical therapy clinic.
+The SNAP program location will be determined based on the patients needs.
 Sessions with more than one participant are offered when physical therapy clinics are closed to regular patients.
 Sessions can be scheduled at 6:00-7:00 AM (great for working adults) and 7:00-8:00 PM.
 We offer AM and PM sessions which allows variety to fit your schedule.
 We will accept participants for a new cycle of the program every 8 weeks.

 Athletic Trainers are highly qualified, multi-skilled allied health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical evaluation, therapeutic intervention and rehabilitation of acute and chronic injuries and medical conditions to athletic populations.